 Knee effusion is fluid buildup in your knee joint that makes your knee swell and ache.
-It may be caused by an injury or trauma, such as a knee sprain, or arthritis.
+It may be caused by arthritis or by an injury or trauma, such as a knee sprain.
 Knee effusion may also happen if you exercise too much.
 It may be painful to bend or straighten your knee, or walk.

 Use crutches as directed:

 You may need crutches to help you walk while your knee heals.
 Crutches may also help you keep weight off your knee, and prevent more knee damage.
-Ask your primary healthcare provider for more information about how to use crutches.
+Ask your PHP for more information about how to use crutches.

-Follow up with your primary healthcare provider or orthopedic specialist as directed:
+Follow up with your PHP or orthopedic specialist as directed:

 Write down your questions so you remember to ask them during your visits.

-- If gets harder or more painful to straighten your leg at the knee.
+- It gets harder or more painful to straighten your leg at the knee.

 - Your pain worsens.

 - Your knee weakens, or you continue to limp.